Cliftonhill: Structure and facilities

 The Main Stand and paddock, and a terracing behind the goal of the 'Airdrie End' of the ground (the latter installed in 2015), are the only parts of the stadium normally available for spectators.
 The sizeable, partly covered terrace on the opposite side of the main stand is currently closed to all fans.
 The capacity of the stadium rose to 1,572 when the Airdrie End terracing was installed.

 The dimensions of the pitch are 110 × 72 yd.

 Other uses

 In addition to football, Cliftonhill has in the past staged speedway, greyhound racing and stock car racing.

 Speedway

 The stadium, which had been identified as a potential venue in the 1950s, became the home of Edinburgh Monarchs speedway team in 1968.
 The renamed Coatbridge Monarchs raced in 1969 but closed when the track licence was sold to Wembley Lions.
 The stadium hosted Glasgow Tigers from 1973 to mid season 1977 when the promotion moved to Blantyre Greyhound Stadium.
-The move prompted by a desire to replace the speedway track with a greyhound track.
+The move was prompted by a desire to replace the speedway track with a greyhound track.

 The original speedway track was unusual as the bends were laid out on the terracing at either end giving the track extremely banked bends.